Where to Find the Best Pizza in Dallas — From Thin Crust to Detroit-Style and Everything in Between

 Dallas, TX 75206 | Map

-There’s an awesome lunch special Monday through Friday (11 am to 4 pm): half of any pizza and salad for $11.
+There’s an awesome lunch special at the Henderson outpost from Monday through Friday (11 am to 3 pm): half of any pizza and salad for $12.

+Co-founded by actor Chris O’Donnell (NCIS) and the co-creator of Sprinkles cupcakes Candace Nelson in 2017, this Dallas outpost is the buzzy pizza chain’s first location outside of California.
+Chef Daniele Uditi leads the kitchen using a signature “slow dough” process (proofed for two days) for Neo-Neapolitan pizza making.
+Don’t miss the Cacio e Pepe pie with cracked black pepper.

 This Neapolitan-style pizza restaurant serves fire-roasted pies in Lower Greenville.
 Originally opened in Frisco in 2012, the local spot from Rod Schaefer is a must-try in Dallas.
 The menu is extensive, including 12 red pizzas and nine white pizzas.
 Favorite include the Rodfather, Calabrese, and Testa Rossa.